Vision

 Dal Dom exists to change that — one vertical at a time, with products built to last rather than to impress.

-Saudi businesses — from real estate agencies to enterprise HR departments to procurement teams — operate every day on software that was never designed for them.
+Operating businesses — from real estate agencies to enterprise HR departments to procurement teams to field-sales orgs — run every day on software that was never designed for the work they actually do.

 The result is businesses running on manual workarounds, imported tools bolted together with spreadsheets, and enterprise software that costs a fortune and solves the wrong problem.